LukeSmithxyz/landchad/content/basic/nginx.md

 ## The Firewall {#firewall}

-Vultr and some other VPS automatically install and enable `ufw`, a firewall program.
+Vultr and some other VPSes automatically install and enable `ufw`, a firewall program.
 This will block basically everything by default, so we have to change that.
 If you don\'t have `ufw` installed, you can skip this section.